Gallmond/coffee-near-me/README.md

+# Things to do

+## TODO Set home location
+Click and hold to prompt set home location.
+Display on side bar (tidy this).
+Recalculate shop distances.

+## TODO New markers on map clicks
+Click on map to prompt to add a new marker takes name and price

+## TODO Click on shop in menu
+zooms to marker and opens popup

+## TODO Click existing marker
+Opens popup showing name and price button to edit name and price button to delete

+## TODO Routing
+Some A to B experiments
+add nav button to side bar items and markers nave from home to marker!!!

+# Original README below

 *Psst — looking for a more complete solution?
 Check out [SvelteKit](https://kit.svelte.dev), the official framework for building web applications of all sizes, with a beautiful development experience and flexible filesystem-based routing.*

 *Looking for a shareable component template instead?
 You can [use SvelteKit for that as well](https://kit.svelte.dev/docs#packaging) or the older [sveltejs/component-template](https://github.com/sveltejs/component-template)*